prateek64/SoundScape--MileStone1/README.md

 # The SoundScape

-This is my Music 256A final project (I call it the SoundScape) .
+This is my <a href=" https://ccrma.stanford.edu/~pmurgai/">Music 256A final project</a> (I call it the SoundScape) .
 The explanation of the project has been divided into the following five parts :-

    <b> 1.
 Introduction and Motivation </b>